-The principality (Kedatuan) of Suwung was located on the island of Lombok.
+The kingdom (Kedatuan) of Suwung was located on the island of Lombok.
+Existed in the 9th century.

 According to Babad Lombok, the oldest kingdom (9th century?) on the island of Lombok was named Laeq Kingdom.
 But, another source, namely Babad Suwung states, that the oldest kingdom in Lombok was the kingdom of Suwung, ruled by the King Betara Indera.
 After the Suwung Kingdom was receding, the Kingdom of Lombok appeared.
 Which one is right, Laeq or Suwung?
 Everything is still in debate.